Is the LulzBot Taz 6 worth it? All in all, it’s a fairly good purchase for 3D printing enthusiasts.

-It should be noted that this printer does leave a little excess material on pointed edges, and is prone to stepping on curved surfaces.
-It’s excellent for quickly creating rough models, but you should be prepared to do a little post-processing for the best results.
+It should be noted that this printer does leave a little extra material on pointed edges, and is prone to stepping on curved surfaces.
+It’s marvelous for rapidly creating rough models, but you should be prepared to do a bit of post-processing for optimal results.
 It’s not a deal-breaker, just something to keep in mind.

-This printer would be excellent for people looking to mass-produce simple items.
+This printer would be exceptional for people looking to mass-produce simple items.
 However, it takes a lot of work to make its creations worthy of individual purchase.
 Still, it’s capable of printing fairly complex objects quickly and at high resolution, so we can’t really complain too much.

 This printer not only includes an automatically leveled print bed, but the extruder is cleaned before each print too.
 Admittedly, it’s only rubbed down with a small piece of felt, but this is more than enough to dislodge any material which might be stuck to the nozzle.

 You can control this model using either the attached LCD screen or the provided Lulzbot version of Cura.
-This variant is available for the three most common operating systems (Windows, Mac, and Linux), so there shouldn’t be any issues here.
+This variant is available for the three most common operating systems (Windows, Mac, and Linux), so there shouldn’t be any problems here.
 The software lets you plan and execute prints, even providing a layer-by-layer preview ahead of time.

 One of the best things about this program is its user-friendliness.
 It’ll let you know how difficult each filament is to use, what temperature you need to set the nozzle to, and whether you’ll need more glue on the print bed.
 This takes much of the guesswork out of printing and is an extremely welcome feature.

 This printer has one major impediment, though: its price.
 At around $2500, it’s going to be extremely expensive for most users.
 This is a real shame, especially since it’s one of the most versatile 3D printers on the market.
 Most printers only support a handful of materials, but this one works with almost 30.